davaya/openc2-jadn/jadn-v2.0.md

 * a **[compound type](#432-compound-types)**, one of five JADN compound types that specify literal representations of a collection value, element constraints, and semantic type.

-Information modeling starts with the desired semantic type and then selects a compound type that represents a value using a desired literal format.
+Information modeling starts with the desired collection semantics and then selects a compound type that represents the desired value constraints and literal format.

 ### 4.3.1 Multiplicity Semantic Types